ev3rnub/CSC203_Week_0/readme.md

 * 1. Compiled a local version!
 ## 11/18/2025
 * 1. Created Branch StarBase13_Char
-* 2. Started work on an API Analytics class.
+* 2. Started work on a Character class to further define the player character and NPCs.
 ### ToDO:
-* 1. Define a Character class.
+* 1. Define a Weather class.
-* 2. Define a Item class.
+* 2. Define a Surface class.
-* 3. Define a LocalPlayArea class.
+* 3. Define a LocalPlayArea class to define the local area.
+* 4. Define a API Analytics tool class to track API keys, usage.
 ### BUGs/Missing Features
 * 1. Music doesn't automatically loop/restart.
 * 2. WILL Update readme.md.